DytAC-study/CST8916-final/README.md

 - Azure Blob Storage

-  - The processed data is stored in Blob Storage under the container streameddata, the folder structure is sorted by time, when creating Stream Analytics Job Output, we set the folder structure to `output/{date}/{time}`, then after processing, the data will be stored in that directory.
-Mine is `streameddata / output / 2025 / 04 / 02 / 21`.
+  - The processed data is stored in Blob Storage under the container streameddata, the folder structure is sorted by time, when creating Stream Analytics Job Output, we set the folder structure to `output/{date}/{time}/{location}`, then after processing, the data will be stored by time date and their location in that directory.

+    - Dow's Lake: streameddata / output / 2025 / 04 / 02 / 22 / Dow's%20Lake
+    - Fifth Avenue: streameddata / output / 2025 / 04 / 02 / 22 / Fifth%20Avenue
+    - NAC: streameddata / output / 2025 / 04 / 02 / 22 / NAC

   - format of stored processed data (JSON):